 You can either use water containing detangler or plain water on this air to make it easier to work with; avoid making your hair too wet as it becomes quite irritating to work with.
 Your hair will naturally contract when dry and expand when wet; this explains why some braids are too tight and painful.
 Avoid pulling your hair away from your scalp.

 Starting with the section of hair from the front row, divide the hair equally according to the number of cornrows you require.
 For easier working, fold the part of your hair you aren’t using yet in 2 or 3 pigtails.
 With a clearer path, your cornrows will be neater and more strongly constructed.

 Tip: To avoid too hard at the hair, leave sufficient hair untouched near your hairline.
-Moisturizing your hair with cream at the front and proceeding as braid backwards eliminates aggression.
+Moisturizing your hair with cream at the front and proceeding as braid backward eliminates aggression.

 How to Cornrow Hair

-To start off, divide the hair in your first section into 3 parts.
+To start off, divide the hair into your first section into 3 parts.
 You can make your normal braid with 2 strands before throwing in the 3rd.
 The strands should be passed over each other in an inter-weaving pattern and without skipping some.
-As you go along, you might need to and a bit of hair from the middle section to maintain the row’s thickness.
+As you go along, you might need to add a bit of hair from the middle section to maintain the row’s thickness.

 Tip: Towards the end, continue with the conventional 3-strand braid pattern.

 You can use a bolo tie tip, barrette, end bar, hair clip, snap bead, or anything else which works; you should be able to remove this easily later.
 At all costs, avoid using uncovered elastics and rubber bands as these may break off your hair.
 From here on, you should repeat the process, ensuring the cornrows are of the uniform size of whichever design you please.